 - Are you sending thank you notes?
 While some employers might let a missing thank you note or email slide, many companies place high value on following professional etiquette.
 Use our Résumé and Professional Writing Guide to help develop your thank you notes.

 You aren’t getting an offer after multiple rounds of interviews:

 - Are you receiving strong references?
 Did you ask all of your professional references if they were willing to provide a positive reference?
 If you didn’t ask if they’d be positive, or worse didn’t let them know you were listing them in your application process, someone might be giving you a less than glowing review.

 - Are you following up?
 If you never received a “yes” or a “no” from the employer, it is a good idea to follow up with your contact to check where they are in the process and reiterate your interest.

 You’ve followed the recommendations above without success:

 - Try meeting with a Career Consultant to discuss your unique challenges in your search.
-The CCD can provide advice on search and interviewing strategies as well as career counseling support.
+The Center for Career Development can provide advice on search and interviewing strategies as well as career counseling support.

 - Give yourself a break and “let go” of the employers you have not heard back from.
 If you are taking the time to ensure that you are being professional and well prepared in your search and it is still not working out, it could be factors beyond your control.
 Be gentle on yourself and find a strong support system.
 No one likes rejection, but recognize that it is not always about you.
 Have faith that if a company didn’t choose you after you did everything in your power to be a strong applicant, it might not have been the best fit for you in the long run.
 Believe in yourself.